ValipiReddy-web/multi-cloud-devsecops-portfolio/Azure-AWS-Site-to-Site-VPN-Connection.md

 # 🌐 Site-to-Site VPN Between Azure and AWS

 ## Step 1: Configuring Azure
 1.Create a resource group on Azure to deploy the resources on that
- 1. Crate a resource group on Azure to deploy the resources on that

  ```bash
  Resource Group Name: rg-azure-aws
  Region: East-US